-ID STAGE / RESPONSIBILITIES RESPONSIBLE PARTY DURATION TASKS SCENARIO 1 Stages 1-5 Provide continued access FOR ALL SCENARIOS (1) Until Unless otherwise General for (1) participants (1) Sponsor performs investigational specified below, the considerations (patients) who complete the benefit/risk assessment for medicine or following applies: for all stages study with (2) serious or the trial population suitable alternative (Planning, life-threatening illness who (2) Treating physician is available 1 to the (1) Determine which Monitoring, (3) experience clinically performs benefit/risk for patient or data will be needed to Decision Point important benefit at the end individual patient and, if (2) Development of make benefit-risk 1, Decision of the study and who (4) appropriate, requests the product is decisions; and Point 2, may potentially be harmed continued access from the discontinued or Transition) without continued access to sponsor (3) Until patient no (2) Consider different investigational medicine, (3) Research Ethics longer derives outcome scenarios, and 5) no suitable Committee approves request benefit or make appropriate plans alternative is available.
-(4) Regulatory Authority, if experiences harm for post-trial provision required, approves request or (4) Until patient of the investigational (If a study is blinded, give decides to medicine in advance of the same blinded treatment voluntarily the trial, and address that patient has been discontinue the PTA in informed receiving while on trial.) investigational consent documents 2 Stage 3: Determine evidence of medicine or (5) prospectively (see Table Decision point 1 benefit on a case-by-case After a predetermined 6.
-Pre- (individual basis for those with serious / period of time agreed commercialization level) life-threatening conditions; on by sponsors, Mechanisms in Section Early Phase offer continued access if researchers, and 4).
-Sponsor should Trials (Typically there is sufficient evidence community members (CIOMS 2016) know the alternative Phase I/II) (CIOMS 2010)
+ID STAGE / RESPONSIBILITIES RESPONSIBLE PARTY DURATION TASKS SCENARIO 1 Stages 1-5 Provide continued access FOR ALL SCENARIOS (1) Until Unless otherwise General for (1) participants (1) Sponsor performs investigational specified below, the considerations (patients) who complete benefit/risk assessment for medicine or following applies: for all stages the study with (2) serious or the trial population suitable alternative (Planning, life-threatening illness who (2) Treating physician is available 1 to the (1) Determine which Monitoring, (3) experience clinically performs benefit/risk for patient or data will be needed to Decision Point 1, important benefit at the individual patient and, if (2) Development of make benefit-risk Decision Point 2, end of the study and who appropriate, requests the product is decisions; and Transition) (4) may potentially be continued access from the discontinued or harmed without continued sponsor (3) Until patient no (2) Consider different access to investigational longer derives outcome scenarios, medicine, and 5) no make appropriate plans suitable alternative is (3) Research Ethics benefit or for post-trial provision available.
+Committee approves experiences harm of the investigational request or (4) Until patient medicine in advance of (If a study is blinded, give (4) Regulatory Authority, if decides to the trial, and address the same blinded treatment required, approves request voluntarily PTA in informed that patient has been discontinue the consent documents receiving while on trial.) investigational prospectively (see Table medicine or (5) 6.
+Pre- After a commercialization 2 Stage 3: Determine evidence of predetermined Mechanisms in Section Decision point 1 benefit on a case-by-case period of time 4).
+Sponsor should (individual basis for those with serious agreed on by know the alternative level) / life-threatening sponsors, treatments in each Early Phase conditions; offer continued researchers, and country.
+Trials (Typically access if there is sufficient community members (CIOMS 2016) Phase I/II) evidence of favorable (CIOIVIS 2010) (3) Prepare protocol benefit-risk balance and consent forms to 3 Stage 4: Provide continued access specify plans when Decision Point 2 for patients with serious or study ends (program level) life-threatening illness who Efficacy Trials - experience clinically (4) Consider national Registration important benefit at the laws and regulations studies (typically end of study participation Phase III) and who may potentially be harmed without access.